mossblaser/Clockie/README.rst

 Clockie
 =======

-Clockie is a really simple clock I made for Ann-Marie (my girlfriend) when she moved away for her master's degree.
+Clockie is a really simple clock I made for my wonderful girlfriend, Ann-Marie, when she moved away for her master's degree.
 It is based on an Arduino and a simple LCD character display and features a countdown until we next meet (d'awwwww).
 The time (and the date of our next meeting) is set by holding it up to a web page which literally flashes the time at a light sensor on the back of the clock.

 **Video: http://www.youtube.com/watch?v=T5hS6n_OzEQ**